 Ceremonies that celebrate the birth of a daughter and her entry into the covenant of the Jewish people are known by a variety of names, including b’rit bat and b’rit chayim.
 They are a wonderful opportunity to celebrate our daughters and are an important part of liberal Judaism’s egalitarian approach to Jewish tradition.

 Our Rabbis are available to help you plan this ceremony.
 Baby Naming ceremonies typically take place as part of our Erev Shabbat Services.
-Arrangements may be made by contacting Carol Jassin, 908-232-6770, ext.
+Arrangements may be made by contacting Laurie Zinberg, 908-232-6770, ext.
 117.

 In Reform synagogues, boys and girls mark symbolic entry into Jewish adulthood with a Bar or Bat Mitzvah at age thirteen.

-Bar/Bat Mitzvah information and requirements are available here or by calling the Temple Office at 908-232-6770.
+For complete Bar/Bat Mitzvah information click here or call the Temple Office at 908-232-6770.

 Audio files of the blessings and prayers can be downloaded here.

 Our Rabbis can help you prepare for this joyous occasion and are available to officiate weddings, for members and their children, at Temple Emanu-El and elsewhere.
-It is important that you discuss your upcoming wedding plans and date with the Senior Rabbi, Doug Sagal, as soon as possible.
-Please contact Carol Jassin, 908-232-6770, ext.
+It is important that you discuss your upcoming wedding plans and date with a Rabbi as soon as possible.
+Please contact Laurie Zinberg, 908-232-6770, ext.
 117.

 The death of a loved one is so often a painful and confusing time for members of the family and dear friends.
 Our Clergy members are here to assist you in planning the funeral as well as offer helpful information on Jewish burial and mourning practices.